PDC-support/benchmarks-procurement/benchmarks/PyFR/README.md

 Modifications to the PyFR source code are acceptable as long as any modification, for example new compute kernels or optimizations to existing kernels, must be made available for integration in the PyFR source code.
-Modifications should also not be problem-specific.
+Modifications must also not be problem-specific.

 ## Installation guide